We don’t have a health care system, we have a sickness care system.

 - People from the private sector (health practitioners, health journalists, scientists etc.) „translate“ scientific findings into understandable knowledge for everyone.
 They write books or teach.
 Some of them bring hundreds of people together to learn and practice how to achieve healing or stay healthy.
 This is happening all over the world.

-- Private study institutions such as the Quantum University provide learning and teachings by leading advocates of these branches of medicine.
+- Private study institutions such as the Quantum University or Udemy provide learning and teachings by leading advocates of these branches of medicine.

 - Organisations like the HeartMath Institute provide trainings on how to self-regulate so you can achieve greater heart-brain coherence and health.
 They use latest technology, e.g. as bio-feedback tools.
 From individual inner coherence to global coherence?
 What’s behind that?
 And what does it help us with?
 Watch their latest short video!